Devil's Sinkhole State Natural Area

 Things to Do

 Evening Bat Flight tours are being offered from Wednesdays through Sundays, through the end of October.
 Labor Day (Monday) will also be available for this popular tour.
-Adults $12, Seniors $10, Children 4 to 11 $6, Children under 4 are free
+Adults $12, Seniors $10, Children 4 to 11 $6, Children under four are free.
+This unique resource is part of a natural system that can be affected by many factors such as changes in weather patterns and the availability of prey.
+While this extremely spectacular sight at times can be very predictable, we cannot guarantee the behavior of the colony or that an emergence will occur.

-With its bat population surging strongly this summer, the Natural Area is currently offering Morning Bat Return tours on the Saturdays of September 8, 15, 29, and October 13.
-The Morning Bat Return tours begin just before dawn at the Rocksprings Visitors Center (830) 683-2287, on the Rocksprings town square, and proceed by "Batbus", or car convoy, to the famous cave, to witness the 3.8 million bats slicing through the air at high speed as the bat roost completes its nightly sortie.
-Tours are conducted by the Devil’s Sinkhole Society and reservations are necessary.
-Tickets for the morning tour are $20 and $10 for children eleven and younger.
+With its bat population surging strongly in summer, the natural area will be offering Morning Bat Return tours on selected days, see the calendar of events.
+These tours begin just before dawn at the Rocksprings Visitors Center and travel by Bat-bus, or car convoy, to the famous cavern to watch the massive colony plunge back down into the depths of the sinkhole.
+Reservations are required.
+Tickets for the morning tour are $20 and $10 for children 11 and younger.

-The Devil's Sinkhole Society also offers nature walks, birding outings, day tours to the sinkhole overlook, and motorcycle tours.
-These tours need to be arranged in advance but are usually available throughout the year, except when the site is closed during hunting season.
+also offers nature walks, birding outings, day tours to see the sinkhole, and motorcycle tours.
+These tours need to be arranged in advance but are usually available throughout the year.
 All tours begin at the Rocksprings Visitors Center on the Rocksprings town square.

-The Devil’s Sinkhole State Natural Area operates in partnership with Kickapoo Cavern State Park, which offers picnic sites, camping, hiking, mountain biking, bird watching, cave tours, and also has a popular bat cave with evening bat flight viewing, during the season.
+The Devil’s Sinkhole State Natural Area operates in partnership with Kickapoo Cavern State Park, which offers picnic sites, camping, hiking, mountain biking, bird watching, cavern tours, and also has a popular bat cave with evening bat flight viewing in the summer.